The-New-Maps-Project/website/docs/docs7.md

 ## Random Assignment Round

 Before Round One, the Algorithm will make sure every precinct is assigned by randomnly assigning every precinct a district in range if it is either not assigned or out of range.
+(Range is from 1 to n, if there are n districts)

 **Note:** in the browser algorithm, if "subiterations" are selected for Round One, then each precinct in the random assignment round will also be assigned one-by-one, with the time interval specified for a Round One subiteration